saad-bhutto/cfm-extension-pack/README.md

 # Coldfusion (CFML) extensions pack

-A collection of extensions for working with Coldfusion Stack in VS Code.
+A collection of extensions for working with Coldfusion + Vue + SQL Stack in VS Code.

 These are some of our favorite extensions to make development easier and fun.